Ashfaqur4988/MERN-E-Commerce/README.md

 in frontend changed the /orders to /my-orders

-orderId will get from req.body and then put it in meta data, stripe part in index js
+orderId will get from req.body and then put it in meta data, stripe part in index js now checking the webhook in the developers dashboard, we can see that the meta data has been sent to the server and in the deployment logs we find the metadata

+made a new object in order model, paymentStatus: default: "pending" and after the payment is made the webhook will change the status to received we need to get the orderId through which we can manipulate the webhook's actions to our desire

+inside handle webhook
+we can get the orderId from paymentIntentSucceeded.metadata.orderId update the order's payment status as received and save the order this event will fire when the payment-intent is success (switch case)

 -----after deployment------------
 SETTING UP THE PASSWORD RESET ISSUE: